calcom/cal.com/README.md

 You can deploy Cal.com DigitalOcean by following this [guide](https://dev.to/smyja/deploy-on-calcom-on-digitalocean-26op)

 ### Hetzner
-You can deploy Cal.com DigitalOcean by following this [guide](https://dev.to/smyja/deploy-on-calcom-on-digitalocean-26op)
+You can deploy Cal.com Hetzner by following this [guide](https://dev.to/smyja/deploy-on-calcom-on-hetzner-18n6)

 <!-- ROADMAP -->

 ## Roadmap